pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 # Set random seed for reproducibility
 seed = Random.seed!(1234)
 ```
-We perform decision tree regression only on "N. soli" strain and we  analyze the 9th row (i.e. growht rate) of the results:
+We perform decision tree regression only on "N. soli" strain, and we  analyze the 9th row (i.e. growth rate) of the results:

 ```julia